 - Upon your death, your survivor will receive the standard survivor amount calculated under a 100%, 75%, or 50% survivor option, as if the equated plan was not chosen.

 Recommended resources for help in estimating your pension

 This handy online estimator uses your age, wage, and service information to quickly estimate your future monthly pension.

-Planning Your Retirement meetings:
+Planning Your Retirement workshop: